 Internal joinery and kitchen fittings

 Repair category:

-Notes: Some marks were noted to the kitchen worktops consistent with the effects of normal use.
+Notes: No significant defects were identified.

 Chimney breasts and fireplaces

-Repair category:
+Repair category: 1

 Notes: When tested with a hand held damp meter there was no evidence of dampness to the chimney breast or fireplace.
+The flue serving the living room fire was not tested.

 Internal decorations

 Repair category: 2

-Notes: The property requires comprehensive redecoration.
+Notes: The property would benefit from some redecoration.